 I’m so excited for the new year ahead and the new singing time format.
 It does mean more planning and thoughtful consideration for all of us Primary Music Leaders, but that’s a good thing.

-It means we can be lead more by the spirit to come up with lessons and activities that can really teach these songs to the children’s hearts.
+It means we can be lead more by the spirit to come up with lessons and activities that can really teach these LDS Primary songs directly to the children’s hearts.

 I’ll be introducing Come, Follow Me Hymn in January along with 2 other songs from the yearly theme.
 I try to do 2-3 shorter activities each week (approximately 7 mins each).
 To see how I plan for my weekly singing times, see How to Plan a Year of Singing Time Lessons post!